 TWRP could be easily flashed on the G5 using fastboot commands.

 - While your LG G5 is booted into the OS mode, connect it to the PC using an appropriate USB cable.

 - Open the folder/directory, where the TWRP image file (twrp-3.1.1-0-h850.img) was downloaded.
-In the same folder, press SHIFT key and right-click on an empty space.
+In the same folder, press the SHIFT key and right-click on an empty space.
 Select ‘Open command window here‘ from the menu that appears.

 - A new command prompt/CMD window will open.
 Enter the following command to reboot your device into bootloader mode: